parrt/msds692/notes/cookies.md

    return '<h1>Welcome ID '+name+'</h1>'
 ```

+Please make the distinction in your head between GET URL parameters and cookies.
+GET parameters come in to the server as `?x=y` on the URL itself whereas cookies come in as part of the GET headers, not the URL.

-**Exercise**: Upgrade the server from the previous section that set cookies to include this code to fetch the cookie.
-Now go to the browser in the following sequence to set and get cookies:
+**Exercise**: Upgrade the server from the previous section that sets cookies to include this code to fetch the cookie.
+Now open pages in the browser in the following sequence to set and get cookies:

 ```
 http://127.0.0.1:5000/setcookie
 http://127.0.0.1:5000/getcookie
 ```

 You should see `Welcome ID 212392932` in the browser.
 The key thing to note here is that there is no visible setting and getting of cookies in the URL or the displayed page.
-The displayed page magically knows the ID.
+The displayed page magically knows the ID Because the cookies go back and forth as headers of the protocol, not the URL.

 ## Kill cookie